 World Class Research

 The 2014 Research Excellence Framework (REF) confirmed Lancaster as a world-leading research university and the only one of the eight most research intensive universities in the North of England to have had funding increased because of the quality and volume of its research.
-It also ranked Lancaster 13th for its percentage of world leading research and 18th in the UK overall.
-This led to a 52% increase in research grant awards during 2015-16.
+Lancaster is ranked 20th overall for impact, meaning research which has particular reach and significance.

 Research With Impact

 Driven by research and learning, our university brings together experts from different backgrounds to tackle global problems that impact lives.

 Our community is a source of new thinking and practice that improves communities, lives and the economy

 Prince Charles has presented Professor Louise Heathwaite with her CBE at Buckingham Palace.

 Professor Heathwaite was given the honour ‘for services to scientific research and scientific advice to government’.

 Inspired by a NASA rover, two Lancaster University graduates have claimed the prestigious International James Dyson Award with their design for a wind turbine for urban areas.

 Studying International Innovation MSc together at Lancaster University, Nicolas Orellana, from Chile, and Yaseen Noorani, from Kenya, set out to tackle the problem of generating energy from urban winds.